 I have judged the following Contests:

-- Poetry Contest, Bayou Magazine.
+- Kay Murphy Prize for Poetry, Bayou Magazine.
 Fall 2020.
 Winner: “Zoom,” by Linette Marie Allen

-- Poetry Chapbook Contest, Gold Line Press, Spring 2020.
+- Gold Line Press Poetry Chapbook Contest, Gold Line Press, Spring 2020.
 Winner: Apology Engine, by Cameron Quan Louie

 I am involved with the following poetry Organizations: